|Nutrition Facts (per serving)|

 Pinch of salt

-- 2 tablespoons lard (or beef drippings or vegetable oil)
+2 tablespoons lard, beef drippings, or vegetable oil

 Combine the eggs and milk in a large mixing bowl and whisk to blend.
 (Note: You can use either a stand mixer, electric hand mixer, or a wooden spoon to make your Yorkshire pudding batter.)

 Add a pinch of salt and whisk again.
 Let the mixture stand for 10 minutes to let the bubbles subside.

 Let the batter rest at room temperature for at least 30 minutes; preferably longer.